-Top 10 tips for meteor-watchers | EarthSky.org
+Observing meteors: Top 10 tips for the Perseids

 The peak of the shower comes at the same time for all of us on Earth.
 Meanwhile, our clocks are saying different times.
 So …

-2. Find out the time of the shower’s peak in your timezone.
+2. Find out the time of the shower’s peak in your time zone.
 You don’t need to watch exactly at the peak time.
 But it can help you decide which night is absolutely best for you.

 Different sources might list different times for the peak of a meteor shower.
 In that case, go with a source you trust.
 Here at EarthSky, we trust the Observer’s Handbook from the Royal Astronomical Society of Canada.
-Predictions are not always spot on, and the peak typically stretches over a day or so.
+Predictions are not always spot on.
+And do be aware that the peak typically stretches over a day or so.
+The Observer’s Handbook gives the peak time for the Perseids as August 12 at 19:00 UTC.
+So you could watch on the mornings of August 12 or 13.
+We recommending watching on August 11, too, because the Perseids are known to rise gradually to a peak and then fall off rapidly.

 See how it works?

-The time of the peak will nearly always be given in UTC.
+The time of the peak will nearly always be given in UTC, by the way.
 That stands for Coordinated Universal Time, and it’s the primary time standard by which the world regulates clocks and time.
 Learn to translate UTC to your time zone in this article.

 3. Watch on the nights around the peak, too.
 If you miss a shower’s peak, you might not see as many meteors.
 But don’t let that discourage you!
 As we’ve mentioned before, predictions for meteor shower peaks are not always right on the money.
 It’s possible to see very nice meteor displays hours before or after the published peak.

 For example, who can forget the famous 1998 Leonid meteor shower?
-The predicted peak favored observers in Europe, and yet those of us in the states were nevertheless treated to wonderful displays of Leonids on the nights before and after the predicted peak.
+The predicted peak favored observers in Europe, and yet those of us in the U.S. were nevertheless treated to wonderful displays of Leonids on the nights before and after the predicted peak.

 Just remember, meteor showers are part of nature.
 They often defy prediction.